chronicleworks/chronicle-examples/domains/manufacturing/guide.md

 For each rotor blade produced by this activity, we first record its creation.

 **NOTE** that here we are focusing on a single rotor blade.
-However, in a real world example, this process would be repeated and we would need to make sure that the `name` (in future release `external_id`) and `partId` were incremented.
+However, in a real world example, this process would be repeated and we would need to make sure that the `externalId` and `partId` were incremented.

 ```graphql
 mutation {